zxz4197/StockODE/README.md

 In the `preprocess` folder, you will find code related to data preprocessing.

+All data are under the data folder.(from Feng et al.)

 ## Running the Project

 Ensure that your system supports GPU and follow these steps to run the Stockode project(Refer to the Dependencies):